spacotto/Born2beRoot/srcs/vm-signature.md

 ```

 ### Command breakdown
 1. `sha1sum` is a program that calculates a SHA-1 **hash** of a file.
-SHA-1 (encryption algorithm) creates a unique fingerprint of its input contents.
+SHA-1 (one-way encryption algorithm) creates a unique fingerprint of its input contents.
 2. `debian_serv.vdi` is the input file.
 It’s your **VirtualBox disk image**. `sha1sum` will read this file and compute its hash.
 3. `>` is a redirection operator.
 It redirects the output of the command into a file instead of printing it on the `stdin`.
 If the file already exists, it is overwritten.
 4. `signature.txt` is the **output file**.
 It will receive the hash result.